spider-themes/eazydocs/readme.txt

 - **Sticky Sidebars:**
 EazyDocs has sticky sidebars that will help your readers to navigate through your docs easily.
 Make the sidebars to follow you as the visitor scroll and show the important content.

+- **Simple Navigation:**
+The tree view navigation helps readers to visualize the full structure of your doc.
+Helping them to move from one category to another easily.
+The filter form helps to find the right doc quickly.

 - **Multilingual/RTL Ready:**
 EazyDocs is translation ready & WPML compatible.
 Build your website in any language - even in an RTL one!
 You can translate it into your language and use it in your website.